optimizely/nuclear-js/docs/src/docs/01-getting-started.md

 ## Overview

-In this tutorial we'll create a Nuclear flux system to show a list of products and add them to a shopping cart.
+In this tutorial we'll create a NuclearJS flux system to show a list of products and add them to a shopping cart.
 Here's the plan:

 1. Create a **Reactor**